ohiofi/game-design-curriculum/README.md

 – Create a Culture and a System of Order
 – Create Items for Your World
 – Draw Out the Layout of This World

 Source: https://www.emwelsh.com/blog/video-game-world

 In Medias Res - Latin for "into the middle of things."
-Beginning the story with action rather than a boring intro.
-For example, "Where's Papa going with that ax?" https://en.wikipedia.org/wiki/In_medias_res
+Beginning the story with action.
+For example, "Where's Papa going with that ax?"
+This is preferable when compared to a boring intro giving the entire backstory. https://en.wikipedia.org/wiki/In_medias_res

 Exposition - From Latin, meaning "a showing forth."
 Introducing background info about events, settings, characters, etc to the audience/readers.
-For example, "A long time ago in a galaxy far away, far away…" https://en.wikipedia.org/wiki/Exposition_(narrative)
+In other words, backstory.
+For example, "A long time ago in a galaxy far away, far away…" Too much exposition is generally considered a bad thing. https://en.wikipedia.org/wiki/Exposition_(narrative)

+Exposition is a two-edged sword.
+While it is extremely useful for establishing setting, plot, and characterization, too much exposition at once can bog down a story and slow the pace to a crawl.
+An exposition that is overly long or wordy is known as an Information Dump (or Info Dump for short) and is very difficult to do well.
+Source: https://tvtropes.org/pmwiki/pmwiki.php/Main/Exposition

-"Show, Don't Tell" - Advice that writing should show actions, relationships, and feelings instead of just directly telling the reader what happened. https://en.wikipedia.org/wiki/Show,_don%27t_tell
+"Show, Don't Tell" - Advice that narrative writing should show actions, relationships, and feelings instead of just directly telling the reader what happened.
+Too much exposition is generally considered a bad thing. https://en.wikipedia.org/wiki/Show,_don%27t_tell

 ## Are Video Games Art?